renovatebot/renovate/docs/usage/configuration-options.md

 - If you change your config, the labels settings won't be applied to any existing PRs

 The `labels` array is non-mergeable, meaning if multiple `packageRules` are matched then the last value for `labels` will be used.
-If you wish too add labels, see the `addLabels` config option, which is instead mergeable.
+If you wish to instead add/combine labels, see the `addLabels` config option, which is mergeable.

 ## lockFileMaintenance